Stand Firm: You Cannot Mix the Old with the New

 Under Christianity, circumcision carries no meaning because circumcision was a sign of the Old Covenant (Genesis 17:11).
 The Old Covenant came to an end with the death of Christ (Romans 10:4; Colossians 2:13-14).
 Thus, the sign of that covenant is no longer needed.
 Whether a person is or is not circumcised doesn’t make any difference (Colossians 3:11).

-What does have meaning is “faith working.”
-In other words, a faith that is actively obeying (Romans 16:25-26; I Corinthians 7:19; James 2:18).
+What does carry meaning is “faith working.”
+In other words, it is a faith that is actively obeying (Romans 16:25-26; I Corinthians 7:19; James 2:18).
 And the motivation for this effort is love (II Corinthians 5:14; I Thessalonians 1:3; I Peter 1:6-9).
 The Greek word energeken, translated as “working,” is a verb in the middle voice.
 It is an action done by a person that also impacts the person.
-In other words, because of faith, a Christian obeys but those deeds also increase his faith.
-This happens because the reason for obedience is his love for the Lord and his fellow Christians.
+In other words, because of faith, a Christian obeys, but those deeds also increase his faith.
+This happens because his love for the Lord and his fellow Christians is the reason for obedience.

 Thus, circumcision was merely an outward sign.
 It did not change the inward man.
 But when faith works through love, we both see the result of faith (James 2:18) and that faith inwardly changes the man (James 2:22).